TomKanci/learning-projects--javascript-forkify/README.md

 This project is part of my learning journey in JavaScript.
 It's a practical implementation of the concepts and skills I've acquired.

+## Live Demo

+You can view the live version of the Forkify project [here](https://main--tomkanci-javascript-project.netlify.app/).

 ## About Forkify

 Forkify is a recipe searching app that allows users to search for food recipes and view detailed cooking instructions.
 It's a great tool for food enthusiasts and home cooks.